udevbe/greenfield/README.md

 [![Early tech preview demo](https://img.youtube.com/vi/2lyihdFK7EE/0.jpg)](https://www.youtube.com/watch?v=2lyihdFK7EE)

 Greenfield is different from existing solutions like VNC or RDP in that it does not stream a final server side generated image to a remote.
-Instead Greenfield live encodes each individual application to a h264 frame, after which it's send to the browser using a dedicated webrtc datachannel.
+Instead Greenfield live encodes each individual application to a h264 frame, after which it's send to the browser using a dedicated websocket connection.
 On reception, the h264 frame is decoded using a WASM h264 decoder + WebGL shader.
 After which the application content is drawn in it's own HTML5 canvas.
 As a result, the entire image you see in the browser is actually composed of nothing more than ordinary DOM elements.